What is Imposter Syndrome?

 Where does Imposter Syndrome come from?

 Triggers can also change throughout your life as you and your career grow.
-More to come on common triggers in a future blog, but for now what’s important is that you become AWARE of your individual trigger.
+More to come on common triggers in a future blog, but for now what’s important is that you become AWARE of your individual origin story and common trigger.

-Take a moment to think about when you first had that feeling of being exposed as a fraud or as not being ‘good enough’… Was it ?
+Take a moment to think about when you first had that feeling of not being ‘good enough’…

 - A particular moment in time?

 - A childhood experience?

 - Another person’s opinion or statement to you?

 Awareness of YOUR origin story & key trigger is the first step to managing Imposter Syndrome.

 And they may be things from both your work or personal life.
 I’ve discussed many work scenarios but Imposter Syndrome isn’t only a workplace fear.